BiluYong/CityEQA/README.md

 - **(2025/02/17)** Code and CityEQA-EC dataset are released!

-## An example of our CityEQA task and the typical workflow of the proposed PMA agent''
+## An example of our CityEQA task and the typical workflow of the proposed PMA agent
 <p align="center">
   <img src="Image/example.png">
 </p>